PM Modi’s Adampur Address: India’s Firm Stance Against Terrorism

 The Adampur visit, Modi’s first public engagement since the operation, was a show of strength, reinforcing India’s commitment to safeguarding its citizens and sovereignty.
 As tensions with Pakistan remain high, Modi’s message was clear: India’s unity and military might will ensure that terrorism finds no safe haven.
 The nation, he urged, must remain vigilant and united against all forms of terrorism.

-2 thoughts on “PM Modi’s Adampur Address: India’s Firm Stance Against Terrorism”
+3 responses to “PM Modi’s Adampur Address: India’s Firm Stance Against Terrorism”